 And win we did, quite a lot, over the next several years.

 I also had some singles success.
-Although I had great times with Fritz, I've honestly always preferred
+Although I had great times with Fritz, I've honestly always preferred the solo version of the sport

 but my only medal in that pursuit came in the state Seniors Championships, where I took silver, in 2014, I believe, in the 55-59 bracket.
 The final was probably the best singles match of my life.
 We had quite a crowd watching, and listening to their reactions was a hugely uplifting experience, but my opponent -- a guy named Rick -- was the better player that day.